Novice Level Title (PKD-N)

 For a printer-friendly checklist of all the behaviors, click here.

-Number of the following behaviors required to be completed outside with naturally occurring (not placed for the purpose of the title) obstacles: THREE out of the fifteen
+Number of the following behaviors required to be completed outside with naturally occurring (not placed for the purpose of the title) obstacles: THREE

 4 feet on: Dog approaches obstacle and places all four feet on in a safe manner and remains on the obstacle for at least 5 seconds.
 Dogs must demonstrate the skill on three different obstacles.
 One of these obstacle performances must include an at least shoulder height jump onto the obstacle.
 The 4 feet on videos may be edited together to make one video.
 Be sure that we can see the dog getting on and off each obstacle.